great-expectations/great_expectations/docs/docusaurus/docs/cloud/quickstarts/snowflake_quickstart.md

     GX recommends deleting the temporary file after you set the environment variables.

-## Set the environment variables and start the GX Cloud agent
+## Set the environment variables and start the GX Agent

 Environment variables securely store your GX Cloud and Snowflake access credentials.
-The GX Cloud agent runs open source GX code in GX Cloud, and it allows you to securely access your data without connecting to it or interacting with it directly.
+The GX Agent runs open source GX code in GX Cloud, and it allows you to securely access your data without connecting to it or interacting with it directly.

 1. Start the Docker Engine.

-2. Run the following code to set the `GX_CLOUD_ACCESS_TOKEN` and `GX_CLOUD_ORGANIZATION_ID` environment variables, install GX Cloud and its dependencies, and start the GX Cloud agent:
+2. Run the following code to set the `GX_CLOUD_ACCESS_TOKEN` and `GX_CLOUD_ORGANIZATION_ID` environment variables, install GX Cloud and its dependencies, and start the GX Agent:

     ```bash title="Terminal input"
     docker run --rm --pull=always -e GX_CLOUD_ACCESS_TOKEN="<user_access_token>" -e GX_CLOUD_ORGANIZATION_ID="<organization_id>" greatexpectations/agent